photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ### Legacy Hardware ###

-It is a [known issue](../../getting-started/troubleshooting/performance.md#legacy-hardware) that the user interface and backend operations, especially face recognition, can be slow or even crash on older hardware due to a lack of resources.
+Face recognition can be slow (or even crash) on [old devices](../../getting-started/troubleshooting/performance.md#legacy-hardware) due to insufficient RAM or CPU.

-*Like most applications, PhotoPrism has certain requirements and our development process does not include testing on unsupported or unusual hardware.*
+*Like most applications, PhotoPrism has [certain requirements](../../getting-started/index.md#system-requirements) and our development process does not include testing on unsupported or unusual hardware.*

 ### Asian Faces and Children